 If your child requires sedation, discuss the risks and benefits of sedation with your doctor.
-Also, contrast solutions are generally safe, with a very low incidence of allergic reactions.
-There should be medical staff available who are prepared to handle such cases.
+Also, because contrast solutions can cause allergic reactions in some kids, be sure to check with your doctor before your child receives any solution.
+There should be medical staff available who are prepared to handle an allergic reaction.

 If your child has decreased kidney function, this is an important medical condition to discuss with the radiologist and technician before receiving IV contrast since it may lead to some rare complications.